apache/tvm/docs/dev/relay_bring_your_own_codegen.rst

         std::vector<std::pair<std::string, int>> out_;
     }

-The ``CodegenC`` class inherits two classes: ``ExprVisitor`` provides abilities to traverse subgraphs and collects the required information and generate subgraph functions such as ``gcc_0_``; ``CodegenCBase`` provides abilities and utilities to generate wrapper functions such as ``json_rt_0`` in the above example.
+The ``CodegenC`` class inherits two classes: ``ExprVisitor`` provides abilities to traverse subgraphs and collects the required information and generate subgraph functions such as ``gcc_0_``; ``CodegenCBase`` provides abilities and utilities to generate wrapper functions such as ``gcc_0`` in the above example.
 As can be seen, we only need to implement three functions in this codegen class to make it work.

 Code Generation for Operators
 -----------------------------

 We first implement ``VisitExpr_(const CallNode* call)``.
 This function visits all call nodes when traversing the subgraph.
 Each call node contains an operator that we want to offload to your hardware.
-As a result, we need to generate the corresponding C code with correct operators and topological order.
+As a result, we need to generate the corresponding C code with correct operators in topological order.
 We implement this function step-by-step as follows.

 **1. Generate the function declaration**